 - If you would like to grant locally, LACF offers personal service and knowledge of local nonprofits and their needs.
 Also, you can grant to one of LACF’s programs, if you’d like.
 Our personal service is unique – no other DAF custodian can provide our level of local knowledge.

 - Flexible grantmaking notification.
 For example, grants can be sent in honor of a friend or loved one.
 Or LACF can send a grant from your DAF to a nonprofit without your name listed if you would to remain anonymous.

 - You can choose one of two DAF investment options, depending on your time frame for grantmaking: 1) LACF Cash Fund and 2) LACF’s Long-Term Growth Fund, which is a moderate mix of equity and fixed-income funds.
 This fund is managed by an independent local wealth advisor.

 - An online portal on which you can see your fund’s balance, recent grants, and statements.
-You can also recommend new grants from this portal.
+You can also recommend new grants through this portal.